11 Tips to Improve Battery Life on M1 MacBook Pro & Air

 11. Conclusion:-

-if your Mac has an internet macOS issue and buggy macOS after MacOS update. then I recommend Backup your Mac in Time Machine and Clean install your Mac once. then Restore the Data from Time machine backup.
+If your Mac has an internet macOS issue and is buggy after a MacOS update.
+Then I recommend backing up your Mac with Time Machine and Clean installing your Mac once.
+Then restore the Data from the Time Machine backup.
 Sometimes, Damaged Hardware is also an issue, So you can contact Apple Support and Book Appointment at apple genius bar reservation.

 HowToiSolve